 The Boston Marathon represents the epitome of marathon racing for many runners.
-It’s the only race that you can’t simply sign up for – you must qualify.
+It’s on the marathon bucket list for many people and it’s the only race that you can’t simply sign up for – you must qualify.
 Most people think you have to hit the Boston Marathon qualifying times to race in it.
 But as you’ll read below, that is only one way to qualify for the Boston Marathon.

 You might be surprised that many thousands of runners that are racing each year did not qualify by meeting the Boston Marathon qualifying times.
 They got there from one of the many alternative methods that you can use to legally race in April.
 Similar to the various ways to qualify for the Kona Ironman World Championships.